JI1IN/FileHandler_With_GUI/README.md

 **Description:**

 Notes is a graphical user interface (GUI) application built with **ttkbootstrap** for managing and handling files.
-The project is named **'Notes'** because the idea originated from jotting down ideas on a sticky note.
+The project is named **'Notes'** because the idea originated from jotting down project ideas on a sticky note.

 **Current Status:**